The field manual · 31 essays

 May 11, 2026 · 6 min

-The prompt can't save you
+The prompt can't save your agent

 Two pieces from the OpenClaw ecosystem show why proactive agents need a runtime, not a better system prompt.